Jaipur: 'The

 would be riding an elephant when I go to Thailand so I thought I would save the experience for then).
 The views from the fort

 were absolutely superb.
-On one side there was something that looked like the Great Wall of China (or at least what I
+On one side there was something that looked like the Great Wall of China (or at least what I assume it

 to look like) mixed into the bright green landscape.
 This fort was more-or-less a maze.
 I still can’t believe I found my way